 Visual Traits and Personality

-Mel is a unique character — neither human nor animal and intentionally genderless.
+Mel is a unique character- neither human nor animal and intentionally genderless.
 With a neutral expression and no mouth or eyebrows, Mel’s look is clean and neutral, which helps keep the character relatable yet serious.

-Mel’s appearance is consistent with a black outline and a white or transparent fill, though other elements can appear in color when needed.
+It's appearance is consistent with a black outline and a white or transparent fill,

 Design and Style

-Mel’s appearance reflects the brand’s visual style - simple, modern, and delightful.
 As it was developed as part of Melio’s rebranding process, we ensured it would harmonize with the company’s other new visual elements.

-The design is versatile, enabling Mel to appear in different poses or situations, creating a cohesive yet varied visual language.
+The design is versatile, enabling Mel to appear in different poses or situations,

 Icons